-- Students must submit a complete Application for Admission (https://apply.nmsu.edu/apply/). - Other supplemental documents required by the academic department, may include but are not limited to, unofficial college transcripts, test scores (i.e., TOEFL, IELTS, Duolingo, GRE, GMAT), statement of purpose, writing samples, and letters of recommendation.

-Students must send official transcripts and official test scores from all prior colleges or universities previously attended directly to the Graduate School, if offered tentative admission.
+- · Students must submit a complete Application for Admission. - Other supplemental documents required by the academic department, may include but are not limited to, unofficial college transcripts, test scores (i.e., TOEFL, IELTS, Duolingo, GRE, GMAT), statement of purpose, writing samples, and letters of recommendation. - Student must send official transcripts from their prior colleges or universities directly to the Graduate School.